 Wadi Bin Hammad

-This wadi marked the start of an almost 2 week road trip along the King’s Highway which runs from Amman to Aqaba on the Red Sea.
+This wadi marked the start of an almost two week road trip along the King’s Highway which runs from Amman to Aqaba on the Red Sea.
 We had been leading up to a big trip for a while with some hiking, wild camping and day trips, but with the truck packed to the brim we began this more serious undertaking at Wadi Bin Hammad (just north of Kerak).
-After struggling to organise the rabble, we left later than anticipated, so as we turned off the highway the light of late afternoon greeted us for our descent into the wadi.
+After struggling to organise the rabble, we left later than anticipated.
+So, as we turned off the highway, the light of late afternoon greeted us for our descent into the wadi.
 The road swept around precipitous drops and glided over ridges all the while weaving between local farming communities.
 As the sun dipped ever closer to the monumental walls of the canyon, deeply wounded by water’s persistent descent, the sun imbued them with the full richness of its light.
 We decided halfway into the canyon that it was time to find somewhere to camp before the snaking road became too dangerous to tackle in the hazy twilight.
 So, we took the truck off-road, squeezing down a narrow gravel track until we found a flat spot to park and camp.
 After shipping the essentials from the car to the camping spot, we set up on the vertiginous edge of the wadi.
 That night we teetered on our chairs, craning our necks to admire the celestial light show that the desert so often provides, all the while our pasta cooked on a small, stubbornly inadequate stove.

 entrance wadi bin hammad